GreenLightning/gpu-font-rendering/readme.md

 **If you only get a black window**, this is most likely the issue.
 Check your working directory and check the console for errors.

-*Tested on Windows 10 and MacOS Monterey.*
+*Tested on Windows 10, MacOS Monterey and Ubuntu 22.04.*